 (D) The agency has implemented policies and procedures that enable inmates to shower, perform bodily functions, change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when viewing is incidental to routine cell checks.
 Observations of restrooms and shower during the tour confirmed inmates have privacy when using the restroom, showering and changing clothing.
-PREA friendly shower curtains are at the shower areas to provide a level of privacy even in an open bay dormitory style pod or dorm.
+PREA friendly shower curtains are at the shower areas to provide a level of privacy.
 Inmates reported they are never naked in full view of staff.